Investigators believe Reid had accomplices, but Reid claims to have acted alone.

 December 17, 2001 - Buys a round-trip ticket from Paris to Miami to Antigua.

-December 21, 2001 - Is questioned by airport officials after a security agent becomes suspicious because Reid pays for his ticket with cash and is traveling without checking luggage.
+December 21, 2001 - Is questioned by airport officials after a security agent becomes suspicious because Reid had paid for his ticket with cash and is traveling without checking luggage.
 By the time Reid is cleared to board his flight, the plane has already left Paris.

 December 22, 2001 - Boards American Airlines Flight 63, Paris to Miami.
 During the flight, Reid tries to use a match to light explosives hidden in his shoes.
 Passengers and crew restrain him.
 The flight diverts to Boston.
 Reid is arrested.